Webster, New York

 Webster is a town in the northeastern corner of Monroe County, New York, United States.
 The town is named after orator and statesman Daniel Webster.
 The population was 45,327 at the 2020 census, up from 42,641 in 2010.
 The town contains a village also named Webster.
 It is located in the Rochester Metropolitan Area.

 History

 On July 25, 1837, orator and statesman Daniel Webster spoke to a gathering of Whigs in nearby Rochester about the economy.
 Whig farmers from North Penfield, who were part of Webster's audience, were so impressed by his eloquence that when they petitioned the state legislature for separate town status from Penfield, they chose to name it in his honor.
 On February 6, 1840, the northern part of Penfield was officially established as the town of Webster, with a population of 2,235.
 Webster has its own museum dedicated to sharing the town's history with its citizens.
 The museum has many permanent historical displays and also features changing displays for different times of the year.

+The 2012 Webster shooting occurred on December 24, 2012, when 62-year-old William Spengler ambushed volunteer firefighters from the West Webster Fire Department, shooting and killing two and seriously wounding two others as they arrived to put out a car fire he had started.
+Seven homes were destroyed because firefighters were unable to extinguish the flames until the scene was made safe by law enforcement.
+Volunteer fire fighters Mike Chiapperini and Tomasz Kaczowka died at the scene.
+Theodore Scardino and Joseph Hofstetter were hospitalized with serious injuries.
+John Ritter, a policeman from nearby Greece, New York, happened to be in the area, and was injured by shrapnel.
+The New York State Senate subsequently included a "Webster provision" in the NY SAFE Act, mandating life without parole for murderers of emergency personnel.